 - Money does not make the world go round in France or to French people, money doesn’t impress anyone.
 It is a pretty taboo topic.
 So “throwing money around” to get better service, etc. is not going to work.

 - The French are not known for their customer service, the customer is not always right and frankly, most people don’t care about providing good service – there are a rare few who do.
 Don’t get aggravated, etc. if you feel you are getting poor service, it’s not you, it’s them!
 Getting mad will not do anything (no “speaking to the manager”, etc. just won’t fly…)

 - However, if someone, say a lady in a bakery, is getting service, they are getting all the service, meaning if she wants to sit there all day telling the baker about her daughter, you are just going to have to wait.
-Good news is that when you are ‘up next’ you will have all their attention.
+The good news is that when you are ‘up next’ you will have all their attention.

 - You will end up with a lot of coins!
 I highly suggest a coin purse.
 Keep your coins separate from your bills, life will be easier.
 In fact, here is my article on the 5 bags you will need in Paris.

 - Make sure you keep Euros on you.
 Smaller places may not accept cards.
 Large bills are VERY hard to break!
 50 and 100 Euros bills, nearly impossible!

 - Except for a few fancy pastry shops and boutiques, most of the shopping bags are crap, they will tear (or if they get wet the handle may stain your clothing – true story).
 I always bring several canvas bags with me to throw things into.
 Bring plastic ones too, they don’t wrap food or pastries very well so I often find myself putting them in a plastic bag and then putting them into my canvas bag.

 - If you go to a farmer’s market or shop for food someplace like Rue Montorgueil then I've written a whole post on the etiquette to know.

 - Here is my list of the best Paris shopping streets.